A Game-Changing Approach to Presbyopia: SimVis Gekko Redefines Visual Solutions

 Presbyopia, a common age-related vision condition, has long been a challenge in ophthalmology.
 While a cure for presbyopia remains elusive, researchers and innovators are tirelessly working to find ways to enhance patient management and satisfaction.
 In this article, we explore a groundbreaking solution that allows patients to experience various visual corrections before making treatment decisions: SimVis, a wearable device developed by 2EyesVision.

 Simulating Visual Options

-Now, a company spun off from the Visual Optics and Biophotonics Lab at the Institute of Optics in Madrid, Spain, has created a wearable device that allows patients to experience different types of correction in real-life situations, including the improved near vision and reduction in distance visual quality associated with multifocal lenses.
-Because the device can simulate simultaneous vision, it’s called SimVis.
+Developed by a team from the Visual Optics and Biophotonics Lab at the Institute of Optics in Madrid, Spain, SimVis allows patients to experience improved near vision and reduced distance visual quality associated with multifocal lenses.

 Sim+Vis leverages the concept of simultaneous vision, superimposing near and far images to simulate multifocal corrections.
 This approach offers an innovative solution to reduce the cost and size of visual simulators, making them more accessible.

 The compact, wearable, and see-through nature of the device enhances the patient’s experience by allowing them to engage with the real world while wearing the simulated corrections.

 It offers the flexibility to simulate various presbyopia-correcting combinations, including bifocal, trifocal, extended-depth-of-focus designs, monovision, and modified monovision.